hexbatch/apple-core/v1/docs/core/bounds.md

 # Boundaries can be on the map or in time.

 Boundaries are only applied to attributes.
-Here we use location and time.
+Here we use location and time and path.

 [Location](location_bounds.md) is tied to the world map, and can be any region defined by sets of closed polygons with latitude and longitude coordinates